 - The Lead Safe Mama readership has consistently requested recommendations for “go to” products like that — products that are reliably Lead-free, and

-- They [modern Corelle plain white dishes] have been an inexpensive Lead-free brand to recommend
+- modern Corelle plain white dishes have been an inexpensive Lead-free brand to recommend.

-Given the company’s disappointing (and frankly dishonest) recent behavior, here on out I will no longer be recommending ANY Corelle products.
+Given the company’s disappointing (and frankly dishonest) recent behavior, from here on out I will no longer be recommending ANY Corelle products.
 I am ceasing to recommend this brand based on purely ethical and political considerations.
-I plan to remove all references and links to Corelle products (as a safer choice) in the coming months – unless/until they take full responsibility for their history – including correcting their inaccurate/misleading/gaslighting communications to their customers regarding the presence of – and dangers from – the high levels of Lead on the food surfaces of many of their vintage products.
+I plan to remove all references and links to Corelle products (as a safer choice) in the coming months — unless/until they take full responsibility for their history, including correcting their inaccurate/misleading/gaslighting communications to their customers regarding the presence of, and dangers from, high levels of Lead on the food surfaces of many of their vintage products.
 Their most recent statements are so blatantly false, unethical, and misguided that I can simply currently no longer continue to recommend any of their products.

 - The concern has never been for new-condition dishware.

 - The concern has never been for new-in-box dishware that “meets or exceeds” all regulatory standards (including limits for leach-testing of heavy metals) at the time of manufacture.

 - The concern has ALWAYS been articulated as a concern for the mere presence of (absurdly neurotoxic) Lead (and other metallic neurotoxicants) in any food-use items in our home (especially dishes that we may use every single day to feed our families).

 - The concern, as specifically articulated in the more-detailed article linked above, is that if a dish contains Lead on the food surface, and if that dish is used daily for years — or even decades — then the food surface of that dish eventually begins to degrade/wear (whether or not it passed leach-testing at the time of manufacture).